 Some women may experience a different period than what they were used to.
 This is no cause for concern—the body is constantly changing throughout our lives!
 If you feel something is off or weird about your period, be sure to see your doctor.

 Other than your period, going off birth control may also increase your moods since your hormone levels are no longer being replaced.
 Full-blown PMS and all the lovely things that come with it (sore breasts, discharge, tiredness, cramps) will probably come back, especially if you experienced these things before birth control.

 A lot of women think that it takes a little while for their birth control to drain from their system, but this is not the case!
 In fact, it is entirely possible to get pregnant right away.
 It may take your body a few months to get back into a regular cycle and make it easier to get pregnant.
 This is not necessarily a bad thing.
 It will be easier for you as you can start tracking your ovulation and get a better idea of your due date once you do get pregnant.

-After you have your first baby, you may want consider going back on birth control right away.
+After you have your first baby, you may want to consider going back on birth control right away.
 If you choose to go back on the pill, you will have to wait about six weeks before starting it.
 For those who are breastfeeding, your doctor will give you something called a mini pill, which won’t affect your milk production.
-An IUD can be put it in right away—in fact, many doctors actually suggest getting it put it right after you deliver (yes, while still on the hospital bed!).
-This will take away some of the pain often associated with IUD insertion and offers an immediate and safe form of birth control.
+An IUD can be put it in right away—many doctors suggest getting it put in directly after you deliver (yes, while still on the hospital bed!).
+This will take away some of the pain often associated with IUD insertion and offers a quick and safe form of birth control.